What Pelvic Floor Physical Therapy after Cesarean Section Can Do For You

 - Pain with sex

-A trained physical therapist will provide you with corrective exercises to help stabilize your core and to help the abdominal separation to come back together partially or completely.
+A trained physical therapist providing physical therapy after cesarean section will provide you with corrective exercises to help stabilize your core and to help the abdominal separation to come back together partially or completely.
 They will also evaluate you to be sure your muscles are creating enough tenstion across the midline of your body.

 Posture and body mechanics training